masx200/webpack-react-vue-spa-awesome-config/README.md

 将`NamedModulesPlugin` 替换为 `optimization.moduleIds: 'named'`

 4.

 https://webpack.js.org/plugins/split-chunks-plugin/#splitchunksname

-修改了configuration.optimization.splitChunks.name
+修改了 configuration.optimization.splitChunks.name

-configuration.optimization.splitChunks.name should be one of these:
-      false | string | function
+configuration.optimization.splitChunks.name should be one of these: false | string | function
 -> Give chunks created a name (chunks with equal name are merged).
 Details:
-       * configuration.optimization.splitChunks.name should be false.
+_ configuration.optimization.splitChunks.name should be false.
-       * configuration.optimization.splitChunks.name should be a string.
-       * configuration.optimization.splitChunks.name should be an instance of function.
+_ configuration.optimization.splitChunks.name should be a string. \* configuration.optimization.splitChunks.name should be an instance of function.